ogmini/Notepad-State-Library/README.md

 Closing tab(s) will delete the associated bin file(s).

-TODO: Reasons state files are created/deleted.
+TODO: Reasons State Files are created/deleted.

 The existence of no bin file(s) indicates:
 - Windows Notepad has never been opened
 - All tabs have been manually closed
 - Manual deletion

 If you drag/drop multiple files into Windows Notepad, the internal content of the bin file(s) will not load until the tab becomes active.
+(To be expaned upon)

 #### File Format